JeanKossaifi/zencfg/docs/examples.rst

       class BERT(ModelConfig): ...
       class ImageDataset(DataConfig): ...

-Check out the :doc:`advanced` guide for more advanced features.
+Check out the :doc:`advanced` guide for more advanced features like auto-discovery patterns.